Logalizer/Logalizer/README.md

 You can also use tools like sed to remove certain lines, instead of using this configuration.

-This helps to delete a line in the input file.
+This modifies the input file.
+This is used to delete lines in the input file.
 This is a list of tokens.
-All the lines with matching tokens are deleted.
+All the lines that matches the tokens are deleted.

 ```json
 "delete_lines": [